 #Department of chemical Engineering, IIT Guwahati, Guwahati 781 039, Assam, India.

-#
+#Corresponding author

 Email – vmoholkar@iitg.ac.in, Tel.: +91 361 258 2258; Fax: +91 361 269 0762.

 Abstract

 A pandemic of coronavirus disease-19 (COVID-19) brought on by the novel corona virus (nCoV) has resulted in a disaster for global health.
 Following that, mutations in COVID-19 have made treating and preventing SARS-COV-2 extremely difficult.
 The primary characteristics of mutations are the generation of novel variants with high tensile strength, disruption of viral fitness, and acceleration of virus reproduction.
 The Delta variant (B.1.617.2), which was initially discovered in India, is one of the varieties that have lately come to light.
 A more vicious mutant, also known as omicron (B.1.1.529), first appeared in South Africa in November 2021.
 In this study, we applied a computational approach for identifying new corona virus-targeted antiviral drugs from natural compounds as potential SARS-CoV-2 Main protease (SARS-CoV-2 Mpro) inhibitors.
 SARS-CoV-2 Mpro a novel corona virus major protease enzyme is a target for drug discovery since it plays a significant role in the spread of the corona virus infection.